dmytri/cabinet/README_BDA.md

     - All Python test files for ATDD must be in features/ with no subdirectories and must start with test_atdd_ (e.g., test_atdd_login.py) to comply with pytest conventions.
     - Must not include BDA tags (@dev, @ci, @prod).

-prompts:
-  - input: Generate a BDA scenario for adding a Redis service
-    context: Use a file named bda_add_redis.feature in the tests/ directory
-  - input: Add an ATDD scenario for user registration
-    context: Use a file named atdd_user_registration.feature with Given/When/Then steps

 bdd_stubs:
   rules:
     - **MANDATORY:** Every pytest-bdd test file must include BOTH an `@scenarios("feature_file.feature")` decorator at the top AND an individual `@scenario("feature_file.feature", "Scenario name")` decorator for each scenario.
 This applies even if there is only one scenario in the feature file.